Technoburn/ME405_W25_MECHA03/docs/tasks/index.rst

    :widths: 30 20 70
    :header-rows: 1

-   * - Shared Variable
+    * - Variable
       - Data Type
       - Purpose
+    * - run
+      - Unsigned Byte
+      - Flag to signal when ROMI should begin running the course